Using Financial Ratios

 Knowing how your business compares to others in your industry can be very valuable.
 This can give you a general sense of where you should be.
 There are many tools for benchmarking your company.
 Using these tools, see how you compare to your competition.
 By comparing your business to those of competitors you can identify your strengths and weaknesses.
 Then set realistic goals for improvement in your company.

 Keep in mind there is no “magic number” you should be striving for.
 Every industry is different, not to mention a number of other factors that may impact it.
 These factors may include location, size, and various costs.
-If you would like to know specific factors for your industry that impact the value of your business please reach out.
+If you would like to know specific factors for your industry that impact the value of your business please schedule a free consultation.

 4. Obtain financing